Cornell-MAE-UG/fa25-portfolio-kec248/_projects/thermofluidsystemanalysis.md

 <h2>Parallel Flow (Control Group)</h2>

 <p>
-  In the parallel-flow configuration, both the hot and cold fluids enter the heat exchanger at the same end and flow in the same direction.
-As the fluids travel together, the temperature difference between them decreases rapidly, which limits the overall heat-transfer effectiveness and results in smaller temperature changes.
+  In the parallel-flow arrangement, the hot and cold streams enter the heat exchanger from the same end and move in the same direction.
+Because both fluids warm and cool together, the temperature difference between them decreases rapidly along the exchanger length.
+This reduction in driving temperature limits the amount of heat that can be transferred.
 </p>

 <p>